tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 ## 8. Concurrency and Thread Safety

-TidesDB is designed for exceptional concurrency with lock-free reads and minimal write serialization.
+TidesDB is designed for exceptional concurrency with lock-free skip list operations and mutex-based coordination for structural changes.

-### 8.1 Lock-Free Reads with RCU
+### 8.1 Lock-Free Skip List Operations

-TidesDB's skip list memtables use lock-free reads with RCU (Read-Copy-Update) memory management.
+TidesDB's skip list memtables use lock-free operations with atomic CAS instructions and a versioning strategy with last-write-wins semantics.
 Readers never acquire locks, never block, and scale linearly with CPU cores.
 All read operations use atomic pointer loads with acquire memory ordering for correct synchronization.
-Writers use a lightweight mutex for single-writer serialization per column family, ensuring write atomicity without complex locking.
+Writers perform lock-free atomic operations on the skip list structure using Compare-And-Swap (CAS) instructions.
 Readers don't block writers, and writers don't block readers.
-Deleted nodes are retired to an epoch-based RCU list and reclaimed after a grace period, preventing use-after-free while maintaining lock-free reads.
+Nodes are only freed when the entire skip list is destroyed, preventing use-after-free during concurrent access.

-### 8.2 Column Family Locks
+### 8.2 Column Family Coordination

-Each column family uses a reader-writer lock (`pthread_rwlock_t`) for structural operations like flushing and compaction.
-Multiple read transactions can execute concurrently, while write transactions acquire exclusive access only during commit, allowing only one write transaction per column family at a time to ensure atomicity.
+Each column family uses dedicated mutexes for coordinating structural operations:

+- `flush_lock` - Serializes memtable rotation and flush queue operations
+- `compaction_lock` - Serializes SSTable array modifications during compaction
+- `cf_lock` - Reader-writer lock for column family lifecycle operations (create/drop)

+These mutexes coordinate structural changes without blocking lock-free skip list operations.
+Multiple threads can read and write to the skip list concurrently while flush and compaction operations safely modify the underlying storage structures.

 ### 8.3 Transaction Isolation